hadarge/yoshi/haste-preset-yoshi/README.md

 8.9.1
 ```

-That's it, you can start working on your app by running one of the supported commands: `start`, `test` or `build`.
+That's it, you can start working on your app by running one of the supported commands:

 ## `npm start`